Unleash/yggdrasil/README.md

 ## Building the Core

-Easy enough - run `cargo build` from the root of the project.
+Easy enough - run `cargo build --release` from the root of the project.
 You'll need an up to date set of Rust tools to do this.

 To run the client specs, you'll first need to clone them: